An Asian American chef slammed Texas for lifting its mask mandate. Then racist graffiti hit his shop.

 Nguyen said he believes the incident was a hate crime, given the language used in the graffiti, and he urged police to investigate it as such.

 By the time his first customer arrived to pick up her food, Nguyen, bucket and sponge in hand, was just beginning to scrub the graffiti on the patio tables.
-“She said, 'If you have another sponge I’d love to help,” Nguyen recalled.
+“She said, ‘If you have another sponge I’d love to help,’ ” Nguyen recalled.

 About a dozen other strangers who had heard the news later showed up with cleaning supplies and paint remover.
 By the end of the day, the storefront was clean again.